VitorLuizC/valite/README.md

 # valite

-## Truly simple, practical and light validator engine.

 [![Build Status][ci-badge]][ci]

+Truly simple, practical and light validator engine.

+## Motivation

 I spent some time looking for a validation module that was simple, practical and light.
 All I found were modules that promise simplicity, but deliver complex APIs; they promise lightness, but deliver very heavy dependencies; promise practicality, but deliver ready-made functions that do not meet our needs, and it is necessary to download new modules and configure messages to change language and validation behavior.